 Basic EPS is based on the weighted average number of shares of Common Stock outstanding during the period.
 Diluted EPS includes the dilutive effect of potential common shares.
-Diluted loss per share for the three and six months ended June 30, 2003, does not include potential common shares as their effect would be anti-dilutive.

-The following is a reconciliation of basic net income (loss) per share and diluted net income (loss) per share for the three and six months ended June 30, 2003 and 2002.
+The following is a reconciliation of basic net income per share and diluted net income per share for the three and nine months ended September 30, 2003 and 2002.